CLJunge/Spawn.HDT/README.md

 ## Settings
-* Offline Mode: While HDT is running the plugin is going to store collection and decks locally every 2 min.
-(Hearthstone must be running, Decks can only be saved after visiting the "Play" menu once).
+* Offline Mode: While the plugin is enabled, it checks if HS is running and stores collection and decks (Decks can only be saved when you are in the "Play" menu) locally. (every 2 min.)
 * Check For Updates: Checks if there is new release available on the GitHub page after opening the main window.
 ![Overlay](https://i.imgur.com/FWou7M5.png)